 Anyone who takes on gardening will tell you that it’s one of the most wonderful and satisfying pursuits in their lives.
+Creating a beautiful outdoor space to enjoy all year round is the goal of many aspiring gardeners.
+Sitting out on a sunny afternoon in your favourite garden chair admiring all your hard work is a fabulous feeling.
 Is there anything better than putting your hands in the soil and seeing life thrive right in your backyard?

 But if your cherished buds just aren’t growing into lush blooms, then you may be neglecting a few significant factors that are vital to growing a full, gorgeous garden.
 Don’t fret; even the most experienced florist go wrong in ways they might not even realize.

 Let’s explore six of the most frequent mistakes people make in flower gardening.
 But we won’t stop at the problems; we’ll look at six easy fixes you can do to handle them!

 If you want to learn more from a formal course or get certified as an expert on everything related to flowers, we highly recommend looking into professional bodies and colleges in floristry such as the American Institute of Floral Designers of the AIFD (www.aifd.org), the Society of American Florists (www.safnow.org), the American Floral Endowment (www.endowment.org) and other similar organizations offering programs specializing in floristry.

 Many flower enthusiasts take the relevance of seasons for granted.
 For example, it’s easy to get giddy planting spring flowers early as soon as winter starts to clear and the air starts to warm.
 But if you don’t have a greenhouse, there’s a good chance they’ll get exposed to frost from spring thaw which could wreak havoc on– or worse, even kill– those tender buds.